 I entered the field of clinical social work after nearly a decade of studying and working in the field of international peacebuilding.
 I have a Masters degree in International Peace Studies and spent time in Afghanistan and Northern Uganda, addressing the impacts of gender-based violence and oppression in communities ravaged by war and conflict.
 Over time I realized that although I believe strongly in collective transformation, I am more personally engaged and interested in individual healing processes.

-I earned a Masters Degree in Social Work from the Smith College School for Social Work in 2013.
+I earned a Masters Degree in Social Work from the Smith College School for Social Work.
 My graduate education included extensive work with individuals impacted by intimate partner abuse as well as work at the Atlanta VA Medical Center, providing trauma-focused treatment to veterans and active duty service members struggling with PTSD as a result of combat trauma and/or military sexual trauma.

 Subsequent to my graduate degree I have completed the following additional professional training: